gjcliff/gjcliff/README.md

 - Hi, I’m Graham Clifford
-- I’m interested in robotics and mechatronics
+- I like robotics and tinkering.
-- I’m currently studying for the GRE and building an autonomous drone
 - you can reach me at gjcliff@gmail.com